 Foto Forum Santa Fe aims to involve the community through workshops, visiting artist lectures, research, and community outreach.
-The gallery/photo studio, and darkroom is equipped with a wide array of cameras and processing equipment to produce alternative processes, like platinum palladium, wet plate, cyanotype, and other processes, as well as traditional b&w gelatin silver, and digital prints.
-Foto Forum Santa Fe is committed to educate and provide opportunities to photographers to experience various forms of analog and digital photography. both historical and current.
+The gallery/photo studio, and darkroom is equipped with a wide array of cameras and processing equipment to produce alternative processes, like platinum palladium, wet plate, and cyanotype, as well as traditional b&w gelatin silver, and digital prints.
+Foto Forum Santa Fe is committed to educating and providing opportunities to photographers to experience many different forms of analog and digital photography both historical and current.
 Sage’s vision is to create a space where photographers can meet and work together to exchange ideas and processes of photography and visual story telling.